jlperona/jlperona-github-io/_projects/bart-passenger-heatmap.md

 ## Background

 During the course of my Master's degree, I took ECI 254 (Exploring Data from Built Environment Using R) with [Professor Deb Niemeier](https://faculty.engineering.ucdavis.edu/dniemeier/).
-My final project for that class was to create a heatmap of passengers that traveled through the [San Francisco Bay Area Rapid Transit (BART)](https://www.bart.gov/) system.
+My choice for the final project for that class was to create a heatmap of passengers that traveled through the [San Francisco Bay Area Rapid Transit (BART)](https://www.bart.gov/) system.
 As the class required the use of [R](https://www.r-project.org/), I decided to use [Shiny](https://shiny.rstudio.com/) to help me build the heatmap.

 The heatmap is heavily based on one of my previous projects, [jlperona/bart-hourly-dataset-parser](https://github.com/jlperona/bart-hourly-dataset-parser).